Whole roasted pumpkin soup without cream

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 Roasting a whole pumpkin would take more than an hour and a half.
 Pepper, garlic and onions would get burnt if cooked for that long.
-But we want the easier way out: I don’t want to peel and chop the pumpkin.
-And I want to roast everything together.

-Solution?
 Cut the pumpkin into halves and roast.
 This way you will be reducing the roasting time to half.
 The pumpkin gets caramelized since its inner surface is also directly exposed to heat.
 The other vegetables get perfectly roasted.
 WIN-WIN!

-How to roast a whole pumpkin for soup
+How to roast pumpkin for soup

 Roast the vegetables at 200°C/ 392°F for 35 to 40 minutes, until the pumpkin is soft.
-You should be able to pierce with a fork easily.
+You should be able to pierce it with a fork easily.

 As soon as you turn off the oven and remove the tray, you’ll have to do 2 things:

-1. Close the bell pepper with a glass bowl for about 10 minutes.
+- Close the bell pepper with a glass bowl for about 10 minutes.
 This will steam the pepper, making it easier to peel.
 Remove the skin and seeds.
 The pepper will be juicy and falling apart even as you peel.
 (This is the trick to make the soup extra creamy)

-2. Spread out pumpkin seeds on a baking tray and leave it inside the warm oven for 5 to 10 minutes depending on how well toasted you want them.
+- Spread out pumpkin seeds on a baking tray and leave it inside the warm oven for 5 to 10 minutes depending on how well toasted you want them.

 Adjust water and seasoning as needed.
 Transfer to soup bowls and heat in the microwave or oven.

-Another secret of this recipe lies in the spice, cumin powder.
-So don’t skip it.
 Make homemade ground cumin, if possible.
 Dry roast cumin seeds on very low heat for 2 minutes and grind them in a spice grinder.
 Store at room temperature in an airtight jar.
 It stays fresh for months.

-Common questions
+Common questions about no-cream pumpkin soup

 Is it better to roast pumpkin for soup?

-Roasting pumpkin is the best way to make soup.
-When you roast pumpkin, you get maximum flavor out of it.
-In addition, we are roasting pepper, onions and garlic which add to the flavor.
-Adding salt, pepper and cumin are more than enough to make the soup extra-delicious.
+In addition, we are roasting pepper, onions and garlic which add to the taste and bulk of the soup.
+Adding salt, black pepper and cumin are more than enough to make this the best pumpkin soup recipe.

 How long to roast pumpkin for soup?